assareh/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-0.md

 * We'll cover chapters 1-6 and then do the first lab.
 * We'll then cover chapter 7 with the second lab.
 * We'll finish with chapter 8 and the third lab.

+???
+All you'll need to participate in the hands-on labs is a web browser.

+One thing to note regarding corporate VPNs- we have had reports of issues with the labs when connected to a corporate VPN.
+If you are on a VPN and do experience issues, please try disconnecting from the VPN.